arielherself/espresso/README.md

 <p align="center">Origin: <a href="https://te.arielherself.xyz/the-world-in-brief">https://te.arielherself.xyz/the-world-in-brief</a><hr>

+<strong>Luiz Inácio Lula da Silva</strong> won <strong>Brazil’s</strong> knife-edge [presidential election](https://te.arielherself.xyz/the-americas/2022/10/27/brazils-election-is-tight-ahead-of-a-run-off-on-october-30th), with 50.8% of the vote.
+A leftist former president, he beat Jair Bolsonaro, the right-wing incumbent, and will be sworn in on January 1st 2023.
+Tensions ran high on Sunday after supporters of Lula accused the federal highway police of erecting roadblocks in the country’s north-east—Lula’s base—to suppress turnout.

 At least 153 people died in a <strong>crush</strong> during Halloween celebrations in Seoul, the capital of <strong>South Korea</strong>.
 Another 82 were injured and the city has reportedly received thousands of missing-person reports.
 The president, Yoon Suk-yeol, promised to thoroughly investigate the cause of the tragedy, which took place in the Itaewon district, a popular area for nightlife.

-<strong>Brazilians</strong> went to the polls in a tense run-off <strong>presidential election</strong>.
-The contest between the right-wing incumbent, Jair Bolsonaro, and his left-wing opponent, the former president, Luiz Inácio Lula da Silva, is expected to be [close](https://te.arielherself.xyz/the-americas/2022/10/27/brazils-election-is-tight-ahead-of-a-run-off-on-october-30th).
-Mr Bolsonaro beat expectations in the first round earlier this month.
-About 120m people are expected to vote.

 Widespread protests against the government continued in <strong>Iran</strong>, despite a warning from the regime’s Revolutionary Guards on Saturday that the demonstrations must end.
 Thousands of students and others were confronted by police firing tear-gas and live rounds.
 The protests were sparked by the death of Mahsa Amini after she was arrested by police for wearing an [“improper” hijab](https://te.arielherself.xyz/1843/2022/09/28/im-the-same-as-mahsa-and-i-want-my-freedom-anger-at-irans-regime-spills-onto-the-streets) on September 13th.